Bharat Forge: Kalyani Strategic Systems

 Kalyani Bharat ULH 155mm 39 CAL Howitzer at an exhibition at IIT Jammu, Jammu & Kashmir.

-Kalyani Strategic Systems Ltd. (KSSL) is a defence manufacturer that supplies components and subsystems to the Indian Armed Forces, and exports to other countries.
+Kalyani Strategic Systems Limited (KSSL) is a defence manufacturer that supplies components and subsystems to the Indian Armed Forces, and exports to other countries.
 The company holds an Industrial License under the Arms Act, 1959.
 In May 2021, Bharat Forge announced that it would raise its stake in KSSL from 51% to 100%.

-It provides a range of products including Artillery Systems, Protected Vehicles, Armored Vehicles Upgrades, Ammunition, Missiles, and Air Defense solutions.
-Kalyani Strategic Systems bought a 51% share in Indian subsidiary of Zorya Mashproekt.
-On 9 May 2023 the company signed the acquisition agreement.
-The acquisition process was finished on 31 December 2023.
-Indian Navy has consulted Bharat Forge to develop and supply marine gas turbine engine given the Russo-Ukrainian War that has impacted Zorya-Mashproekt, the primary supplier.
+It provides a range of products including artillery systems, Protected Vehicles, armored vehicle upgrades, ammunition, missiles, and air defense solutions.

 According to reports that emerged on 14 May 2024, Bharat Forge is developing an Infantry Combat Vehicle under Indian Army's futuristic infantry combat vehicles (FICV) programme on par with DRDO Abhay IFV.
-Bharat Forge is also developing a Light Tank under 25 tonnes to compete L&T's Zorawar Tank in the Army's light tank programme.
+Bharat Forge is also developing a Light Tank under 25 tonnes to compete L&T's Zorawar tank in the Army's light tank programme.

-The Indian Army will receive 255,128 CQB carbines from KSSL for around ₹1700 crore, as reported in August 2025.
+The Indian Army will receive 255,128 CQB carbines from KSSL for around ₹1700 crore under a contract signed in 30 December 2025.

+In January 2026, the company received an emergency procurement (EP-VI) contract worth ₹300 crore from the Indian Army for ISR drone platforms and loitering munitions with end use expected with Navy.
+The drone platforms include Omega One, Omega Nine, Bayonet, and Cleaver.
+The Omega One was also showcased onboard a BMP-2 infantry combat vehicle during the Army Day parade.

+Kalyani Strategic Systems and Thales Group signed a Strategic Alliance Agreement on 3 September 2026, to establish industrial capacity for the co-production of 70 mm rockets in India.
+The rockets are currently manufactured in the Belgian unit of Thales and the agreement was signed during the official visit of Belgian Prime Minister to India.
+Thales will offer its experience in 70-mm rockets and launchers built in Belgium, while KSSL will use its local manufacturing and testing capabilities to support the fabrication and integration of components from Thales' qualified supply chain.
+The upcoming Energetics facility of KSSL in Andhra Pradesh will also be part of the project.
+The first rocket fully assembled in India is expected to be delivered by early 2027.
+Along with the FZ275 laser-guided rockets, the agreement also covers the FZ90 unguided Folding Fin Aircraft Rocket (FFAR).